Contrasts of the Cape

 Cape Town - Hermanus - Arniston

 We leave Cape Town for a scenic journey to Arniston.
 We stop in Hermanus en route for some free time.
 As the world’s best land based whale watching destination, a walk along the coast could be well rewarded.
-We arrive in Arniston with enough time for an interesting walk to explore the Dutch colonial fishing village adjacent to our hotel, The Arniston Spa Hotel (4T).
+We arrive in Arniston with enough time for an interesting walk to explore the Dutch colonial fishing village adjacent to our hotel, The Arniston Spa Hotel (4-star).
 The quaint, thatched and whitewashed cottages, and the rugged coastline and golden sand dunes attract many artists and photographers.
 It is also a great spot for whale watching from April to January.

 Arniston - Knysna

 After a leisurely breakfast, we depart for Knysna, with stops for refreshments.
 We arrive at The Moorings (4-star) or Knysna Hollow Country Estate (4-star) around mid-afternoon, and the remainder of the day is at leisure.
 Perhaps find a scenic walking track into the nature reserve, or along the nearby banks of the Knysna River.

 Keurbooms River Nature Reserve